Military Personnel Records Center: 2004 record scanning hoax

 Despite the NPRC warning, National Border Patrol Council (NBPC) officials were deceived by the hoax and posted part of the sham email on their website.
-It remained posted until news website Federal Computer Week advised the council of the situation on September 21.
+It remained posted until the news website Federal Computer Week advised the council of the situation on September 21.
 Rich Pierce, executive vice president of the Border Patrol Council, said the email had come from what he described as "a really good source."
 The U.S. Coast Guard posted a notice about the hoax in the Military Personnel section of its website, warning of "false reports circulating around the internet to veterans' groups."
-Federal Computer Week discussed the Coast Guard notice in its September 22, 2004 article on the hoax.
-The Coast Guard theorized that the "confusion may stem from a recent DOD paper" which stated that Official Military Personnel Files (OMPF) would be retained by the National Archives, and that the military services would have the right to destroy source documents.
+Federal Computer Week discussed the Coast Guard notice in a September 22 article on the hoax.
+The Coast Guard remarked that the "confusion may stem from a recent DOD paper" which stated that Official Military Personnel Files (OMPF) would be retained by the National Archives, and that the military services would have the right to destroy source documents.
 The cautionary notice remained on the Coast Guard website until at least February 2005.
 The National Archives confirmed that neither the Department of Defense nor the NPRC planned to destroy any official files held at the NPRC.
 National Archives officials stressed that all records are permanently archived, meaning that they will never be destroyed and always maintained as historical documents.
 On September 22, 2004, the National Archives posted a press release on the rumor.
 The release read in part: